andrew-dsi/andrew-dsi.github.io/_posts/2022-01-22-association-rule-learning.md

 Based upon the tasks at hand - we apply Association Rule Learning, specifically *Apriori* to examine & analyse the strength of relationship between different products within the transactional data.

+We firstly installed the apyori package, which contains all of the required functionality for this task.

-We firstly needed to bring in the sample data, and get it into the right format for the Apriori algorithm to deal with.
+We then needed to bring in the sample data, and get it into the right format for the Apriori algorithm to deal with.

 From there we apply the Apriori algorithm to provide us with several different relationship metrics, namely: